 - The right to obtain information held by the University.

 - The right to obtain reasons for decisions affecting oneself.

 - The right to have official information relating to oneself amended where it is incorrect, incomplete or misleading.

 The University's obligations

-The Acts are designed to provide a right of access to information held by public bodies to the greatest extent possible.
-However, the Acts by making certain exemptions, seeks to achieve a balance between the right of access on the one hand, and on the other, the right to privacy and in some cases the public interest in maintaining confidentiality.
+The Act is designed to provide a right of access to information held by Public Bodies to the greatest extent possible.
+However, the Act, by making certain exemptions, seeks to achieve a balance between the right of access on the one hand, and on the other, the right to privacy and in some cases the public interest in maintaining confidentiality.

-The Freedom of Information Acts impact to some extent on many aspects of University life.
+The Freedom of Information Act impacts to some extent on many aspects of University life.

 The Freedom of Information Officer

-A Freedom of Information Committee oversees the continuing implementation and development of the Freedom of Information Acts in the University.
-The Freedom of Information Officer is responsible for ensuring that the University meets its legal obligations under the Acts and to assist students, staff and the general public in exercising their rights under the Acts.
+The Freedom of Information Officer is responsible for ensuring that the University meets its legal obligations under the Act, and assists students, staff and the general public in exercising their rights under the Act.

-The Freedom of Information Officer is Ann McKeon.
-She will be glad to answer any questions you may have or discuss any issues that may arise as a result of the implementation of the Freedom of Information Acts.
+You can contact the Freedom of Information Office at email@example.com.
+We will be glad to answer any questions you may have or discuss any issues that may arise as a result of the implementation of the Freedom of Information Act.